dwalleck/opencafe/docs/source/index.rst

 OpenCafe was designed to be the foundation for building automated test suites.
 We do provide some guidance/good practices for developing clients for interfacing with the application under test, it does not (enforce patterns)/(introduce any contstraints) for how the tests themselves are designed/developed.

-old
----
-The Common Automation Framework Engine (CAFE) is the core engine/driver used to build an automated testing framework.
-It is designed to be used as the base engine for building an automated framework for API and non-UI resource testing.
-It is designed to support functional, integration and reliability testing.
-The engine is NOT designed to support performance or load testing.

-CAFE core provides models, patterns, and supported libraries for building automated tests.
-It provides its own lightweight unittest based runner, however, it is designed to be modular.
-It can be extended to support most test case front ends/runners (nose, pytest, lettuce, testr, etc...) through driver plug-ins.
+Though OpenCafe does provide its own test runner, the OpenCafe components can be used with most Python test runners including pytest, nose, behave, testr, and many others.
+Inversely, the OpenCafe components and conventions can also be used as a plugin to other test runners (pytest plugin support is in an alpha state).

 .. note::